 - Traumatising content

-Fate, however, had other plans.
-Through some misunderstanding, Erind was nearly killed.
-At the brink of death, an entity came offering powers to save her.
-Left with no other choice, she accepted it.
+Unfortunately, the world bothered Erind's normal life.
+On the brink of death, an entity came offering powers to save her.
+Left with no other choice, she accepted it, changing into a new form—the first of many that'll help her survive this dangerous world.

 - Overall Score